Plugins

 For developers

-To create a plugin, you can use the template provided in picasso/plugin_template.py, see below.
+To create a plugin, you can use the template provided in picasso/plugin_template.py.
+For more examples of Plugins, please see the GitHub repo.